 - Where To Stay In Key West, Florida: 11 Best Areas to Stay in Key West

-- 📌 Old Town (Key West Historic District), where to stay for first time visitors
+- 📌 Old Town, where to stay for first time visitors

 - 📌 Duval Street, where to stay in Key West for nightlife

-- 📌 Historic Seaport, best place in Key West for water sports
+- 📌 Historic Seaport, where to stay in Key West for ferry trips

 - 📌 Bahama Village, good neighborhood for food and restaurants

-- 📌 Truman Annex, good place for history and landscape
+- 📌 Truman Annex, quiet residential area, good for family

-- 📌 New Town, where to stay in Key West for families
+- 📌 New Town, where to stay in Key West on budget

-- 📌 Smathers Beach, a long sandy beach in Key West
+- 📌 Smathers Beach, where to stay in Key West with family

-- 📌 Sunset Key, staying in one of the most exclusive Key West hotels
+- 📌 Sunset Key, where to stay in Key West for luxury

 - 📌 Stock Island, a residential area in Key West

-1. 💖 Old Town (Key West Historic District), where to stay for first time visitors
+1. Old Town, where to stay in Key West for first time visitors

 In total, the Key West Historic District contains almost 2500 historic buildings and structures, many of which are listed on the National Register Of Historic Places.
 This makes it ideal for anyone wanting to learn about the history of the city during your stay in Key West.